mikamai/dress-code/README.md

 ## Naming conventions

 1. Repositories and git branches should be named with parameterized names, e.g. `winter-is-coming`, not `WinterIsComing`;
 1. Git branches should be prefixed with the Trello/Jira/WhateverYoureUsing card/issue/feature ID.
 E.g. `305/awesome-new-feature`.
+If there is no related card/issue/feature you can prefix the branch with your GitHub/Gitlab/BitBucket hanlder, e.g. `fusillcode/naming-convention`.

 ## Mandatory in any project